groovy-tutorial/groovy-tutorial/manuscript/09/09_20_Interfaces.md

 1. There are two method signatures (`friend` and `unFriend`) but I haven't provided the code body for the method

 That last point is an important one: interfaces don't define implementations, they are used to define an API that is implemented by one or more classes.
-Well thought out interfaces are integral to code that is easier to maintain .
-Some developers will start a new
+Well thought out interfaces are integral to code that can be reused and maintained over time.
+ Some developers will start a new coding effort by determining the interfaces they'll need by asking "what elements will interact and how?".

 T> Method signatures provided in an interface don't need an [access modifier](#chaccessmodifiers) - they're always T> (and can only be) `public` - there's no use in an API that can't be implemented.